clement-nardi/pics-dl/README.md

 ---

-The pics-dl project is composed of of two modules and has 3 dependencies:
+The pics-dl project is composed of two modules and has 3 dependencies:

 ##Modules:
 * PicsDL: the main application